 - Mood and affect.
 Clients with eating disorders have labile moods that usually correspond to their eating or dieting behaviors.

-- Though processes and content.
-Clients with eating disorders spend most of the time thinking about dieting, food, and food-related behavior.
+- Thought processes and content.
+Clients with eating disorders spend most of their time thinking about dieting, food, and food-related behavior.

 - Self-concept.
 Low self-esteem is prominent in clients with eating disorders.